A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 How to create marketing goals

-We like using SMART goals for our PPC marketing strategies: smart, measurable, achievable, relevant, and time-bound goals.
-For example:
+We like using SMART goals for our PPC marketing strategies: specific, measurable, achievable, relevant, and time-bound goals.

 This is exactly what we achieved for our client, California State University, Northridge.